 Do you have questions regarding exam scheduling, registration, etc.?

-Do you have questions regarding the coordination and logistics regarding the implementation of the exam?
+Do you have questions regarding the coordination/logistics regarding an exam?

 Examination services coordinates examinations in the centrally-administered writing and teaching rooms at Stockholm University.
 The office receives requests from the departments, schedules exam times and locations, and manages the distribution of students that are registered for an exam and the placement of invigilators.